queryluke/masseffect-5e/static/data/class_features/engineers_efficiency.md

 id: engineers_efficiency
 name: Engineer's Efficiency
 ---
-Starting at the {{ level }} level, you're able to optimize a basic tech spell.
+Starting at {{ level }} level, you're able to optimize a basic tech spell.
 Choose one of the following tech powers: Cryo Blast, Incinerate, or Overload.
 You always have this spell prepared.
 You may cast a 1 tech point version of this spell without expending any tech points.
 If you cast the power at a high level, you must spend all tech points as normal.